 Land Stewardship and Management Immersion Field Trip

-UHPSI at Yale partnered with Noble Research Institute in Ardmore, Oklahoma to offer students participation in a 4- day field-based, field trip.
-Trip will take place during March 20-25, 2022.
-Noble’s Land Stewardship team is skilled in prescribed burn implementation, landowner engagement, range and wildlife management, and regenerative ranching.
+UHPSI at Yale School of the Environment partners with Noble Research Institute in Ardmore, Oklahoma to offer Yale students participation in a 4- day field-based, land management trip.
+The field trip may take place during March 2024.
+Noble’s Land Stewardship team is skilled in regenerative ranching, prescribed burn implementation, landowner engagement, range and wildlife management.

 – Ranch Tours

 – Plan and implement grazing strategies and assess impact

 – Learn about ranch ecosystem processes and soil health indicators